 The abbey church continued to be used as a place of worship by the local community into the early part of the seventeenth century.
 However, the building fell into decay, and by the time it was adopted by the state in 1842AD, much of the fabric had been extensively plundered for building materials and little remained but ruins.

-Today, Dundrennan Abbey nestles peacefully in relative solitude, slightly inland from the Irish Sea, surrounded by lush greenery, and set back slightly from the relatively quite road that passed through the village above it.
-The most remains are the transepts of the church, and the well-preserved entrance to the chapter house.
+Today, Dundrennan Abbey nestles peacefully in relative solitude, slightly inland from the Irish Sea, surrounded by lush greenery, and set back slightly from the relatively quiet road that passes through the village above it.
+The most striking remains are the transepts of the church, and the well-preserved entrance to the chapter house.

 This part of Scotland is quiet, and even at the height of the summer there are few visitors compared to similar English sites (or even compared to the busier border abbeys).
 This is a beautiful and tranquil location, typical of the settings favoured by Cistercian monks.